jacksonmafra-umain/StockholmTransport/PUBLISHING.md

 This method directly links your KMP shared module to your Xcode project for a fast development loop.

 1.  **Link the Framework to the Xcode Project:**
-    - Run a Gradle build once to generate the initial framework: `./gradlew :shared:assembleStockholmTransportXCFramework`
+    - Run a Gradle build once to generate the initial framework: `./gradlew :stockholm-transport:assembleStockholmTransportXCFramework`
     - Open your `demo/compose-app/iosApp/iosApp.xcworkspace` in Xcode.
     - Drag the generated `StockholmTransport.xcframework` from `shared/build/XCFrameworks/release/` into the "Frameworks, Libraries, and Embedded Content" section under your `iosApp` target's "General" tab.
     - When prompted, ensure "Copy items if needed" is **unchecked**.
 Set the framework's "Embed" status to **"Do Not Embed"**.